HIGHLIGHTS

 Project developed as part of the National Plan for Cinema and Images for Schools 2025/2026, promoted by the Italian Ministry of Culture (MiC) and the Ministry of Education and Merit (MiM), with the aim of encouraging young people to engage with cinematic language and moving images.

-Between January and May 2026, artists Marina Arienzale, Veronica Citi, Roberto Fassone and Giacomo Raffaelli, Agnese Galiotto, Lori Lako, Claudia Losi, Francesco Puppo, and educator Chiara Tognolotti will conduct workshops for primary and lower secondary school students from the I.C.
+Between January and May 2026, artists Marina Arienzale, Veronica Citi, Roberto Fassone and Giacomo Raffaelli, Agnese Galiotto, Lori Lako, Claudia Losi, Francesco Puppo, and educator Chiara Tognolotti conduct workshops for primary and lower secondary school students from the I.C.
 Pirandello in Florence, the I.C.
 Pelago and the I.C.
 Teresa Mattei in Bagno a Ripoli, alongside professional development activities for teachers.

 In addition to the workshops, the project includes a film programme, Lo schermo dell’arte YOUNG, aimed at primary and lower secondary school students from the three participating institutions.